girmaD/Progressive_Web_APP_Budget_Tracker/README.md

 ## Description
   This application is a progressive web application (PWA).
 The app works both online and offline.
 It is also installable as a native app on any platfrom be it android, ios or desktop.
 For this to happen the app uses PWA technologies such as service-workers, manifest.json and index DB from a browser.
-If the user uses older brower that doesn't support PWA technologies, the app still works as a regulat web app.
+If the user uses older brower that doesn't support PWA technologies, the app still works as a regular web app.
 With this app, a user can enter transactions (both deposit and expenses) with or without good internet connection.
 That capability makes it perform like a native app.
 The app displays all transactions in a table as well as in gragh.

 ## Table Of Contents
 * [Installation Instructions](#Installation-Instructions)